PeterDrake/drakepedia/data_structures/stacks.md

 An *abstract data type* defines a data type and associated operations.
 It does not say anything about how these operations are implemented; it merely conveys the idea of the data type.

-The *stack* abstract data type defines a stack as a sequence of items, with the following operations:
+The *stack* abstract data type defines a stack as a vertical sequence of items, with the following operations:

 - `isEmpty` returns true if the stack is empty
 - `pop` removes and returns the top item from the stack
 - `push` adds an item to the top of the stack

 The standard metaphor for a stack is one of those spring-loaded stacks of plates you might find in a cafeteria.
 You can push a new plate onto the stack or pop one off the top, but there's no way to access the plates underneath.
+The sequence of previously-viewed pages that your web browser maintains to allow you to go back is also represented as a stack.

 Stacks are said to be *last in, first out* (LIFO).

-The sequence of previously-viewed pages that your web browser maintains to allow you to go back is represented as a stack.

 in Java, an abstract data type is represented by an [interface](../oop/interfaces.md).
 The Stack interface looks like this: